JanDeDobbeleer/oh-my-posh/docs/docs/segment-brewfather.md

 - .FermentStartDate: `int` The unix timestamp when fermentation was started
 - .BottlingDate: `time` - The unix timestamp when bottled/kegged
 - .TemperatureTrend `float` - The difference between the most recent and previous temperature in °C
+- .DayIcon `string` - given by "day_icon", or "d" by default

 Hyperlink support